 Figure 3.1: Common existing PHY-Layer anti-collision protocols

 Readers should be able to decode different frequencies at the same time.
 Moreover, tags should be able to select its desirable sub-channel, which is incompatible with EPCglobal C1 G2.
-Only active tags can do such functionality.
+Only active tags can do such function.

 Space Division Multiple Access (SDMA): This technique makes use of spreading tags over the reading area.
 It provides a high increase in the reading efficiency [43].
 The main drawback is the cost of implementing the RFID reader with multiple antennas.
-Moreover, in dense applications, the distances between the tags is very small to be distributed on the reading area.
+Moreover, in dense applications, the distances between the tags is very small in order to be distributed on the reading area.

 Code Division Multiple Access (CDMA): This protocol uses spread- spectrum modulation techniques to transmit the data over the entire spectrum [44].
 CDMA is the ideal procedure for many applications, e.g. navigation systems.
-However in case of RFID systems, it is not compatible with EPCglobal C1 G2, as the cost of the tags will be dramatically increased.
+However in case of RFID systems, it is not compatible with EPCglobal C1 G2, as the cost of the tags will severely increase.
 Thereby, it is not a sufficient protocol within the scope of this thesis.

 Time Division Multiple Access (TDMA): In this protocol, a single frequency band is divided to time slots and is assigned to tags.
 One of the most important features of this technique is that each tag must be synchronized to the time slots and send its information at the beginning of the selected slot [45].
 This technique can be directly applied to passive RFID systems.
 In such systems, the simplicity of tags transfers the complexity to the readers, where the reader has to control the time synchronization.
 However, in active RFID systems, synchronization can be either centralized or distributed to the tags.